chriskrycho/v5.chriskrycho.com/site/journal/2023/Unsafe.md

 [swift-ownership]: https://github.com/apple/swift/blob/main/docs/OwnershipManifesto.md

 [^modern-cpp]: This is still true in modern C++, even with tools like unique pointers, precisely because there is no way to exhaustively check the codebase for all possible variations of safety invariant violations.
-You cannot search for `unsafe`!
+You cannot search for `unsafe` in a language which does not have it!

 [^cycle-time]: Notice also that the first two can be caught *much* earlier than the third, because they can be caught by a compiler and do not require running the code.
 This is a good reason to push these kinds of invariants into a type system where possible; it brings it into [an earlier and *faster* feedback time scale][time-scale].